alxptr/angular2-di-helper/README.md

 ## Use

 In general, you **don't need** configure the providers at the main application module.
+You have to configure your providers at the main application module **only if you use the Singleton annotation**.

 ## Use case #1